XMUDM/FETTLE/CROSS/readme.md

-# Who To Align With: Feedback-Oriented Multi-Modal Alignment in Recommendation Systems
+# CROSS: Feedback-Oriented Multi-Modal Dynamic Alignment in Recommendation Systems
 This repository is the official implementation of "CROSS: Feedback-Oriented Multi-Modal Dynamic Alignment in Recommendation Systems".
 It is an extension of our privious work FETTLE.
 # Framework